Systems Thinking Glossary

 Logistic Growth

-Simple logistic population growth with saturation.
+A logistic growth simulation of population increase with saturation.

 Tragedy of the Commons